Armenians in Crimea: Early communities

 As the foreign wars in Armenia continued unabated, greater numbers of Armenians chose to settle in the Crimea, to the degree that some Western sources began to refer to the region as Armenia Maritima and the Sea of Azov as Lacus armeniacus.
 A rich literary tradition and the art of illuminated manuscript writing were created.
 The Armenian Church played a central role in Armenian social life, and in 1330 it counted 44 churches under its jurisdiction.
 From the fourteenth to eighteenth centuries, the Armenians formed the second largest ethnic group after the Tatars.
 Many of them began to speak Tatar as their home language, writing it in Armenian script.

 The flourishing of the community came to an abrupt end, however, when the Ottoman Turks took the region in 1475.
 Many Armenians were killed, enslaved, or fled the peninsula and as many as sixteen Armenian churches were converted to mosques, as the Armenians were subordinated to the rule of the Crimean khanate, which remained an ally of the Ottoman Empire.
 Despite this, there remained in the sixteenth century Armenian communities Kaffa, Karasubazar, Balaklava, Gezlev, Perekop and Surkhat.
-From 1778-1779, more than 22,000 Armenians resettled in Azov province and on the coast of the Dnieper and Samara, leading to gradual economic decline.
+From 1778-1779, more than 22,000 Armenians resettled in Azov province and on the coast of the Dnieper and Samara, leading to gradual economic decline, in what was known as the Emigration of Christians from Crimea.
 In 1783, the Russian Empire conquered the Crimean khanate.
 Russian authorities encouraged the settlement of foreign colonists, including Armenians, into the Crimea.
 This led to a fresh wave of Armenian immigrants, reviving former colonies.
 In 1913, their numbers hovered around 9,000 and approximately 14,000-15,000 in 1914.
 The resettlement of Armenians on the peninsula lasted until the First World War and the Armenian genocide in the Ottoman Empire in 1915-1923.
 The immigrants of the nineteenth and twentieth centuries were largely from Western Armenia and the various regions of Ottoman Empire.